P3RK4N/GeneticAlgorithm/README.md

 Program in which user-built shapes learn how to walk using neural network brains while also evolving trough genetic algorithm.
 First implementation is in python with pytorch, not in real time.
-Second one is in C++ using OpenGL with maximally optimized compute shaders, in real time.
+Second one is in C++ using OpenGL with compute shaders, in real time.

 Performance:
   - 4.000.000 shapes drawn at 60FPS